BA in Music: Composition Track

 Suggested:

 Optional: If approved, a student may present a recital of original compositions during the junior or senior year.
-Students with a GPA of 3.5 or higher may submit a proposal to present an honors recital in the music composition track.
-See Honors Program guidelines for detailed information.
+For an honors recital, see Honors Program guidelines for detailed information.